 Because fentanyl is such a potent drug, it is important to be aware of its side effects before you start taking it.
 Likewise, you should pay attention to how your body responds to fentanyl before performing tasks such as driving or operating heavy machinery.

 Specifics can vary from person to person, but common side effects of fentanyl include:

 Less common but more severe side effects can be very dangerous.
-They include:

 Common side effects of fentanyl are usually expected to resolve within a few days.
 Your doctor may recommend at-home remedies that can alleviate some discomfort the side effects cause.